 Yeah, it's my assessment.

-I think it's the president's assessment, by the way.
+I think it's the President's assessment, by the way.

-I think he said publicly today that the only way we're going to have a breakthrough here, nothing's gonna happen at this point, given everything we know after months of working on this, nothing's going to happen until President Trump sits across the table from Vladimir Putin and puts it on the line and puts it on the table.
+I think he said publicly today that the only way we're going to have a breakthrough here, nothing's going to happen at this point, given everything we know after months of working on this, nothing's going to happen until President Trump sits across the table from Vladimir Putin and puts it on the line and puts it on the table.

 So I don't know what the date or the place of that is yet, but that's really the only chance at this point.